thindil/steamsky/README.md

 ## Running game
 To run game need only ncurses library, available in all Linux distribution.
 Enter *bin* directory (if you build game from sources) or in main game directory (if you use released binary) and type `./steamsky`.
 Game works only in terminal.

+Note: If you build game from source, copy license file COPYING to *bin* directory.

 That's all for now, as usual, probably I forgot about something important ;)